 The wetland is still relatively intact likely due to the protection provided by the surrounding forests.
 13.6 ha of the Wangaloa wetland is ‘Acutely Threatened’ due to <10% of the original indigenous vegetation cover remaining and 11.3 ha is ‘Chronically Threatened’ due to 10-20% of the original indigenous vegetation cover remaining.
 Four different habitat types and three wetland classes have been identified in the area allowing for a diverse range of flora and fauna to thrive.
 City Forests conducts annual environmental monitoring of the Wangaloa wetland, with external expert consultations also carried out periodically.

-The last monitoring visits were in July 2019 & July 2020.
+The reserve is monitoring annually with the last being August 2021.
 While there are some pines growing in dry patches in the wetlands these are not spreading, and in fact the surrounding plantation forest is providing remarkable protection to the wetland from weed incursion and animal browsing.
 There are also some small areas of woody weeds growing along the edges of the wetland in some places.
 However, difficult access means that removing the pines and weeds at this time will create too much disturbance.
 We plan to tidy these issues up following the harvest of the surrounding forest.
 The water quality was also sampled and is of pristine quality, there are no concerns about the condition of the wetland vegetation which is in outstanding condition.

 Eldon’s galaxias, Galaxias eldoni (ranked “Nationally Endangered” by DOC) were first discovered in Shepherd Stream, Waipori Forest in 1990.
 Due to this conservation ranking City Forests classifies suitable habitat areas of Shepherds Stream as High Conservation Value (HCV).
 Incursions of Brown Trout, Salmo trutta; have occurred due to past flooding events and threaten the existing and future populations of Eldon’s galaxias in Shepherd Stream.
 City Forests currently has a long-term, on-going project with the goal of removing trout from isolated tributaries in the upper part of Shepherd Stream to create pockets of suitable habitat for Eldon’s galaxias.
 These sections of the stream will be separated by fish barriers such as natural waterfalls or raised culverts that restrict trout migration to the protected areas.